karachko/DevOps_online_Chernivtsi_2021Q2/m3/README.md

 14.
 - On my VM with Ubuntu in CLI (to connected with my Amazon RDS karachkodb)i entered mysql -h karachkodb.cfmlgo87dbxs.us-east-1.rds.amazonaws.com -P 3306 -u admin -p
-- I saccesefuly lanched in mysql
+- I successfully lanched in mysql
 - I checked (Did the base karachkodb exist?).SHOW databases; ![show-database.jpg](https://github.com/karachko/DevOps_online_Chernivtsi_2021Q2/blob/main/m3/show-database.jpg)

 - The karachkodb had not existed.
-I tried to create my database on AWS RDW in any ways, but the karachkodb had not existed.
+I tried to create my database on AWS RDW in anyways, but the karachkodb had not existed.
 I thought maybe it was the Frie Tier version.
 This is did not allow to show the databases(or it was the error in AWS RDS).
-All my settings in AWS RDS were from the instractions from the AWS site.
+All my settings in AWS RDS were from the instructions from the AWS site.
 - On my VM with Ubuntu in CLI (to connected with my Amazon RDS karachkodb) i entered
 -  mysql -h karachkodb.cfmlgo87dbxs.us-east-1.rds.amazonaws.com -P 3306 -u admin -p
  - I created the new database DATABASE1